eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 ## Code walkthrough

-The following sections discusses the different classes in detail:
+The following sections discuss the different classes in detail:

-* `MinimalProxy` and `MinimalSkeleton`, typically generated
+* `MinimalSkeleton` and `MinimalProxy`, typically generated
-* `main()` of proxy and skeleton application
 * `Runtime`
 * `EventPublisher` and `EventSubscriber`, transfering arbitrary types
 * `FieldPublisher` and `FieldSubscriber`, transfering arbitrary types, which always have a value